livetrails/targetjs/README.md

 ### Simple Loading API Example

-In this example, we load one user and display its name
+In this example, we load one user and display its name.

 - `loadUser` calls the fetch API to retrieve user details.
 - `html` sets the text content of the div to the user's name.
 Since the target name is prefixed with `_` and ends with `$`, it executes only when an API call returns a result. `prevTargetValue` refers to the result of the API call.